 You may have heard of sleep paralysis before, but your body becoming paralyzed doesn't just happen to people with this often frightening condition.
 When we sleep, we hit a point of rest called REM, and during this phase, out body becomes unable to move.
 You freeze up all over in complete muscle paralysis, with only your eyes able to move.
 People with sleep paralysis just happen to experience while they are still conscious, which can be an incredibly terrifying experience.

 But why do we do this?
 Apparently it's done to keep us safe.
 Since dreams occasionally make us move around if they're particularly vivid, we could potentially hurt ourselves.
 To keep us from harming ourselves and others, our brain produces two strong chemicals which mix together and send signals to our body.
 That signal is: Freeze.
 Now.
 No moving whatsoever.
-Luckily, it's short-lived and always temporary, so no need to fear waking up permanently paralyzed.
+Luckily, it's short-lived.

 Your Eyes Get Goopy